 Table of Contents

-• The Benefits of Well-Designed Commercial Ductwork
+- Benefits of Well-Designed Commercial Ductwork

-• Commercial Ductwork Installation and Costs
+- Commercial Ductwork Installation Considerations

 The Role of Ductwork in Commercial Applications

 Commercial ductwork is a network of ducts that acts as the circulatory system for air in your building.
 Commercial ducted air conditioning distributes conditioned air in large commercial spaces.
-The HVAC system provides warm or cool air — the ducting is the channel that transports the air to its desired locations.
+The HVAC system provides warm or cool air, the ducting is the channel that transports the air to its desired locations.

 The primary purpose of commercial HVAC ductwork is to deliver air to and from the HVAC system, which can be used for heating, cooling or ventilation.
 Employees and customers in a commercial environment must be comfortable in their space.
 Commercial ductwork ensures conditioned air reaches all areas of the building and provides a comfortable indoor environment for everyone in the space.